COPRS/infrastructure/docs/user_manuals/how-to/Limitations.md

 `ingestion-trigger.polling.inbox1.matchRegex='^S1.*(AUX_|AMH_|AMV_|MPL_ORB).*$'`

-This causes unexpected bahavior in the java application using that regex as it is not the same anymore, thus not filtering the way it should.
+This causes unexpected behaviour in the java application using that regex as it is not the same anymore, thus not filtering the way it should.

 ### Workaround